RiseVision/rise-node/packages/core-p2p/README.md

 These Providers are exposed through a `CoreModule` which binds the Providers to an IoC Container

+## Hooks

+The peer-to-peer module also exposes a few hooks in the peer lifecycle

+* `OnPeersReady` Action: Fired when peers are ready
+* `FilterHeaders` Filter: Modify peer headers to be sent to other peers

 ## API

 The Peers API endpoint can be found at `/api/peers`.
 Review [the API Reference](https://risevision.github.io/#tag/Peers-API) for more information.